 In 1764 Pope Clement XIII added a depot for storing olive oil and celebrated the event with a large coat of arms.
 Because most of the inhabitants of Rome were not able to read the inscriptions, sheaves of wheat and branches of olive-trees provided an alternative means of making known the purpose of the buildings.

-Today parts of the granaries have been brought back to their original shape and are part of Museo Nazionale Romano; S. Isidoro in Thermis is deconsecrated and it is used for conferences or small exhibitions.
+Today the ancient halls which housed the granaries have been brought back to their original shape and are part of Museo Nazionale Romano; S. Isidoro in Thermis is deconsecrated and it is used for conferences or small exhibitions.

-In 1911 Rutelli added the statue of a man holding a fish which is more consistent with other Roman statues (in particular Fontana del Moro by Bernini).
+In 1911 Rutelli added the statue of Glaucus, a sea-god holding a dolphin which is more consistent with other Roman statues (in particular Fontana del Moro and Fontana del Tritone by Gian Lorenzo Bernini).
 Usually the many streams of spouting water do not allow a clear view of the statues.
 During the maintenance of the fountain it is possible to understand why Rutelli's Naiads were so criticized and charged with being (in today's words) soft-porn.